JazzaG/JBargain/README.md

  - [ ] Ensure Android compatibility

 ### Some time in the future
+ - [ ] Support for other methods of user authentication
  - [ ] Support for unpublished submissions
  - [ ] Account management
  - [ ] View revision history of submissions